Unbounded: Object-Boundary Interaction in Mixed Reality: Design Space

+In this first stage, the design space (\Cref{fig:design-space}) was iteratively developed by the first author with feedback from the coauthor.
+The first author presented the iterations twice to ten HCI and design researchers during our group's weekly discussion slot (30--60 minutes), where ideas were refined through collective critique.
+Because feedback was informal, we did not record attendance or conduct formal analysis as in \Cref{sec:expert-sessions}, but meeting notes and audio recordings were preserved using a note-taking application (Notability), and relevant comments were quoted where appropriate.

-We began by sketching object motion patterns: bouncing off (a ball bouncing off a tabletop); crossing through and returning (a virtual drawer in a wall); crossing through without returning (discarding a paper ball into a tabletop); emerging from the boundary (retrieving a faxed document from a tabletop slit); or passing through with visibility on both sides (shredding a document) (Fig.~\ref{fig:design-space}a, left to right).
-We presented these sketches to \textasciitilde~10 HCI and design researchers in our group through in-situ enactments (e.g., mimicking throwing a paper ball at the meeting table, or pulling an imaginary drawer from the wall).
-Feedback highlighted its potential, especially using boundaries to hide digital information, while noting that five categories were limited.
-We therefore expanded it: an object could also move parallel to a boundary, move towards and rest on it, or remain stationary, either on the boundary or on either side (Fig.~\ref{fig:design-space}b, left).
-Boundaries themselves could be rigid or deformable, opaque, see-through, reflective, or ``magical,'' such as melting~\cite{lee_icy_2024} (Fig.~\ref{fig:design-space}b, right).
+We began by sketching object motion patterns (\Cref{fig:design-space}a): \dtag{Rebound}---bouncing off (a ball bouncing off a tabletop); \dtag{Reemerge}---crossing through and returning (a virtual drawer in a wall); \dtag{Vanish}---crossing through without returning (discarding a paper ball into a tabletop); \dtag{Emerge}---emerging from the boundary (retrieving a faxed document from a tabletop slit); or \dtag{Pass}---passing through with visibility on both sides (shredding a document).

+We presented these sketches to the group through in-situ enactments (e.g., mimicking throwing a paper ball at the meeting table or pulling an imaginary drawer from the wall).
+Feedback highlighted its potential---especially using boundaries to hide digital information---while noting that the five categories were limited.
+The group suggested various boundary possibilities such as ``extended mirror realities \ldots{} where you have something living in the mirror world and something living in this world,'' and ``[shredding a document] through a window or a sheet of glass.''